cmoeser5/UFO-Sightings-Table/README.md

 * HTML
 * CSS

-## Objectives
-* UFO Level 1: Automatic Table and Date Search using a date form in the HTML document and write JavaScript code that will listen for events and search through the date/time column to tind rows that match user input.
+### UFO Database

-* UFO Level 2: Multiple Search Categories Using multiple input tags, write JavaScript code so the user can set multiple filters and search for UFO sightings based on the following table columns: date, city, state, country, shape (of UFO).
+Created a multiple category searcg table that uses multiple input tags so the use can set different filters to search UFO sightings.
+The filters include: date, city, state, country, and shape (of UFO).

-### UFO Level 1 and Level 2
-Multiple fields were created to allow the user to search and filter the data

 ```js
 //function to build table